Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 Our methodology runs in an order of magnitude less time and uses nearly an order of magnitude less bandwidth.
 Darwich et al. state their methodology runs between several hours to several days (bottlenecked by \atlas measurement limits) to collect 9M ping measurements on the \atlas platform.
 In comparison, our methodology---pulling historical data from RIPE's API and running \ark measurements---takes only 18 minutes to collect 1.6M ping measurements.
 Darwich et al.'s methodology uses ``millions of RIPE credits,'' deploying $1300\times 1300$ iterative measurements for the anchors, plus the $1300\times 13K$ iterative measurements for the probes at one point in time.
 Our methodology uses substantially fewer (verified) vantage points, requiring 9~times less ($157 \times 13K$) iterative measurements for one point in time.

 Unfortunately, we cannot compare the number of violating probes Darwich et al.'s methodology finds compared to ours.
 At the time of their study, Darwich et al.'s methodology finds 105~violating probes.
-However, our methodology cannot be applied to the time of their study, as we do not have historical data for our \ark platform.
-Today, our methodology finds 197~violating probes.
+However, our methodology cannot be applied to the time of their study, as we do not have historical data for the \ark platform.
+In May~2024, our methodology finds 197~violating probes.
 However, replicating their study requires millions of RIPE credits that we simply do not have access to (and by default are not given to researchers).
-While their methodology does not find violating probes in low-coverage areas (e.g., Alaska, Lesotho, Eswatini, Botswana), it is not clear if this is due to a methodological flaw or a temporal change.
+While their methodology does not find violating probes in low-coverage areas (e.g., Lesotho), it is not clear if this is due to a temporal change.

-\textbf{Gharaibeh et al.~\cite{gharaibeh2017look} Comparison.}\quad Gharaibeh et al. consider reported geolocations untrustworthy if (1) they report default country coordinates (typically geographic centers) or (2) two probes are connected to the same router, but report locations more than 100km apart.
+\textbf{Gharaibeh et al.~\cite{gharaibeh2017look} Comparison.}\quad Gharaibeh et al. consider geolocations untrustworthy if (1) they report default country coordinates (typically geographic centers) or (2) two probes are connected to the same router, but report locations more than 100km apart.
 We replicate their methodology on built-in \atlas traceroutes and find that it flags roughly one quarter of probes as likely having misreported geolocation.
-Upon investigation, we discover that approximately 3,000 probes share the same router in their traceroute, causing the entire group to be considered untrustworthy.
+Upon investigation, we discover that approximately 3K probes share the same router in their traceroute, causing the entire group to be considered untrustworthy.
 Within that group is \atlas' own probe (probe \#1), which \atlas confirms to us is reporting the correct geolocation.
 0.5cm